 SUBJECT: Preliminary Action Plan for Production Team Communication Challenges

 Since my return to Mexico, our project has suffered from several communication breakdowns at our partner facilities.
-Despite holding weekly team meetings and conducting individual check-ins, I have not received timely or substantive updates from engineers and floor supervisors regarding product quality and failed pressure tests.
 After extensive analysis, I have determined that the challenges stem from cultural differences between our management and our partners in Mexico.
 The proposed action steps below should resolve the situation and the project back on track.

 Action Plan: